shank7485/Assistant-for-Software-Defined-Infrastructure/docs/Api-ref.md

     Ansible provides an automation platform to simplify system and application deployment.
     Ansible manages systems using Secure Shell (SSH) instead of unique protocols that require remote daemons or agents.

-    When the user clicks to get the Console logs from the chat screen, these are the four steps performed:
+    When the user clicks to get the Console logs from the chat screen,these are the four steps performed:
     1) Configuration
     2) Install and bootstrap Ansible
     3) Run playbooks (which are YAML files for orchestration)
     4) Install and Verify Services (This step is displayed on the screen)

     Some of the services which you can see being installed and verified can be categorized as:
     1) Infrastructure services:
         ♣	MariaDB with Galera
         ♣	RabbitMQ
         ♣	Memcached
         ♣	Load Balancer
         ♣	Utility container
         ♣	Log aggregation host
     2) OpenStack services:
         ♣	Block Storage (cinder)
         ♣	Compute (nova)
         ♣	Dashboard (horizon)